Michael J. Meade

+Micheal Meade is the creator and host of the weekly Living Myth Podcast and looks at contemporary issues in nature and culture through a mythic perspective.

 Philanthropy

 Michael J. Meade is the founder of the Mosaic Multicultural Foundation, a Seattle-based non-profit dedicated to education and culture.
 The focus of his current work is to bring healing through story and mythology to disaffected populations from many sectors of modern culture.
 He frequently works with at-risk youth, homeless populations, returning veterans, prisoners, and youth involved in gang life.
 Meade leads day-long workshops and residential retreats aimed at healing and personal growth.
-He collaborates in this multicultural work with figures such as Luis J. Rodriguez and Jack Kornfield.
+He collaborates in this multicultural work with leaders like Luis J. Rodriguez and Jack Kornfield.

-He is adjunct faculty in depth psychology at Pacifica Graduate Institute, where his honorary degree comes from and often teaches programs on mythology and depth psychology, having earned a B.A. from Saint John's University.
+He is adjunct faculty in depth psychology at Pacifica Graduate Institute, where his honorary degree is from, and often teaches programs on mythology and depth psychology.
+He earned a B.A. from Saint John's University.